Trust Domain Extensions

-Intel Trust Domain Extensions (TDX) is a CPU-level technology proposed by Intel in May 2021 for implementing a trusted execution environment in which virtual machines (called "Trust Domains", or TDs) are hardware-isolated from the host's Virtual Machine Monitor (VMM), hypervisor, and other software on the host.
+Intel Trust Domain Extensions (Intel TDX) is a CPU-level technology proposed by Intel in May 2021 for implementing a trusted execution environment in which virtual machines (called "Trust Domains", or TDs) are hardware-isolated from the host's Virtual Machine Monitor (VMM), hypervisor, and other software on the host.
 This hardware isolation is intended to prevent threat actors with administrative access or physical access to the virtual machine host from compromising aspects of the TD virtual machine's confidentiality and integrity.
-TDX also supports a remote attestation feature which allows users to determine that a remote system has TDX protections enabled prior to sending it sensitive data.
+Intel TDX also supports a remote attestation feature which allows users to determine that a remote system has Intel TDX protections enabled prior to sending it sensitive data.

 Intel TDX is of particular use for cloud providers, as it increases isolation of customer virtual machines and provides a higher level of assurance that the cloud provider cannot access the customer's data.

 Intel TDX was described in and is pending US patent number 20210141658A1.

 Architecture overview

-TDX consists of multiple components including Virtual Machine Extensions (VMX) instruction set architecture (ISA) extensions, a technology for memory encryption, and a new CPU operation mode called SEAM ("Secure Arbitration Mode"), which hosts the TDX module.
+Intel TDX consists of multiple components including Virtual Machine Extensions (VMX) instruction set architecture (ISA) extensions, a technology for memory encryption, and a new CPU operation mode called SEAM ("Secure Arbitration Mode"), which hosts the Intel TDX Module.

 Memory protections

-TDX defines two classes of memory: shared memory and private memory.
-Shared memory is intended to be used for communicating with the TD host and may receive some TDX protections.
-Private memory received full TDX confidentiality and integrity protections.
+Intel TDX defines two classes of memory: shared memory and private memory.
+Shared memory is intended to be used for communicating with the TD host and may receive some Intel TDX protections.
+Private memory received full Intel TDX confidentiality and integrity protections.

-TDX implements memory protection by encrypting the TD's memory with a per-TD AES-XTS 128-bit key.
+Intel TDX implements memory protection by encrypting the TD's memory with a per-TD AES-XTS 128-bit key.
 To avoid leaking ciphertext, memory access is limited to being from the SEAM mode and direct memory access is unavailable.
 If memory integrity protections are enabled, a MAC using SHA-3-256 is generated for the private memory and if the MAC validation fails, the TD VM is terminated.
 TD VM registers are also kept confidential by storing them in a per-TD save state and scrubbing them when the TD returns control to the VMM.

 Guest-hypervisor communication

-TDX provides hardware isolation of TD VMs by brokering all VMM to TD communication through the TDX module and preventing the VMM from accessing the TD's data.
-The VMM communicates to the TDX module using new SEAMCALL and SEAMRET CPU instructions.
-SEAMCALL is used by the VMM to invoke the TDX module to create, delete, or execute a TD.
-SEAMRET is used by the TDX module to return execution back to the VMM.
+Intel TDX provides hardware isolation of TD VMs by brokering all VMM to TD communication through the Intel TDX Module and preventing the VMM from accessing the TD's data.
+The VMM communicates to the Intel TDX Module using new SEAMCALL and SEAMRET CPU instructions.
+SEAMCALL is used by the VMM to invoke the Intel TDX module to create, delete, or execute a TD.
+SEAMRET is used by the Intel TDX Module to return execution back to the VMM.

+AMD also has a similar hardware isolation layer, called Secure Encrypted Virtualization - Encrypted State (SEV-ES), to allow for Trust Domains to interact with VMs.